 Plus, having cozy lighting touches all around the house feels like a good way to counter the cold of the winter season.

+I’ve purchased so many of my cozy lights from Amazon.
 I have multiple sets of these Fairy Lights all around my house.
 I use them all year long, but at Christmas, they are especially handy for the places you want to light up where having a cord stretched to an electrical outlet is not practical.

 You can see them here in the table centerpiece that I made from an antique brick mold.
 Clearly, a cord stretched to an electrical outlet would be weird and awkward on my dining table.